apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US government shutdown bad for country's credit, warns Moody's**
+**Defying the “Impossible” – Reversing Paralysis Through Spinal Cord Regeneration**

-You can read more about it [here](https://www.reuters.com/markets/us/moodys-warns-us-government-shutdown-would-be-credit-negative-2023-09-25/).
+You can read more about it [here](https://scitechdaily.com/?p=311208).

 ## Requirements
 - Python 3.8